-If your shares are registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, you are considered, with respect to those shares, the "stockholder of record."
+If your shares are registered directly in your name with our transfer agent, AST, you are considered, with respect to those shares, the "stockholder of record."
 The Proxy Statement has been or will be sent directly to you.
+If you are a "stockholder of record," you can find your voter control number on your original proxy card or Notice of Internet Availability of Proxy Materials.
+This voter control number will allow you to access, participate in, and vote at our virtual Annual Meeting.

 If your shares are held in a stock brokerage account or by a bank or other holder of record, you are considered the "beneficial owner" of those shares held in street name.
 The Proxy Statement has been or will be sent to you by your broker, bank or other holder of record who is considered, with respect to those shares, to be the stockholder of record.
 As the beneficial owner, you have the right to direct your broker, bank or other holder of record on how to vote the shares in your account.
+If you are a "beneficial owner" and you wish to participate in or vote at our virtual Annual Meeting, you will need to obtain a legal proxy from your broker, bank or other holder of record and register for the virtual Annual Meeting in advance with AST.
+For more information about the registration process, see "How do I vote?" below.